pommicket/bootstrap/README.md

 │ syscall              │ 0f 05             │ execute a system call                  │
 │ nop                  │ 90                │ do nothing                             │
 └──────────────────────┴───────────────────┴────────────────────────────────────────┘

+SYSCALLS
+Arguments are passed in
+	rdi, rsi, rdx, r10, r8, r9
+The return value is placed in rax.
 ```

 More will be added in the future as needed.